Fireworks in the Gardens

 seedling selection.

-First batch of daylily seedlings planted in the garden on July 3, 2018 (the rest were planted later in July).
-Mary always gets a late start in the garden due to her annual seasonal income tax preparation position.
+First batch of daylily seedlings planted in the garden on July 3, 2018 (others were planted later in July).

 Mary’s creations include MARY BARBARA (Mary